Wiltshire Groups and Trustees/Board Members

 Mike Manson – Project Officer

 Mike was born in Guildford, Surrey and has a MA in Engineering Sciences at Cambridge University.
 He was a career soldier in the Royal Artillery, retiring as a Colonel in 2008 having been based in England and Germany.
 He went on operations in Northern Ireland and on exercise in many countries.
-He spent his final nine years in the Ministry of Defence as a programme manager for Army management information and Defence Medical information.
+He spent his final nine years in the Ministry of Defence as a programme manager firstly for Army management information and then for Defence Medical information.
 From 2009 he was a management consultant until joining CPRE Wiltshire in 2015.
 He has lived in Wiltshire since 1993, firstly in Shrivenham, then in Wilton and now in Bratton (near Westbury) since 1999.

 He works part-time and his main tasks with CPRE Wiltshire are to run the Best Kept Village Competition, to manage the website and to manage membership.
 When not doing this he is a volunteer worker for many aspects of his village and he also rows stroke for a veterans VIII at Bradford-on-Avon Rowing Club.

 Andrew Longland – Treasurer